 However, once I became more aware of my carbon footprint, I realized just how much waste a typical day at Disney could create.

 When our son was old enough to enjoy a day at Disney, we decided to plan another trip.
-But this time my goal was to do it with as little waste as possible.
+But this time my goal was to reduce my waste as much as possible.

 The great thing is, not only did I realize it was incredibly easy to plan a zero waste Disney trip, but it also helped us save money during our trip!